dabeaz/curio/docs/reference.rst

 I/O Layer
 ---------
 I/O in curio is performed by wrapper classes in :mod:`curio.io` that wrap around existing sockets and streams.
 These classes manage the blocking behavior and delegate their methods to an existing socket or file.

+Socket
+^^^^^^

 The :class:`Socket` class is used to wrap existing an socket.
 It is compatible with sockets from the built-in :mod:`socket` module as well as SSL-wrapped sockets created